rexlx/monty_hall_problem/README.md

-this script tests the monty hall problem.
+python script that tests the monty hall problem.

 please view comments for more details